 Gas Industry Co will decide whether the document should be changed or not but, regardless of its decision, it will maintain a register of all proposed changes together with a summary of any dissenting participant views.
 When reissued the document will be given a revision number and a table of revisions will be included in the document.

-Responses to Submitters

-A draft of this document was released for comment in February 2015.
-Five submissions were received:

-Genesis Energy

-Greymouth Gas

-Maui Development Limited

-Mighty River Power

-Powerco

-The table below summarises the points made in the submissions and Gas Industry Co’s responses.